Neil-UWA/loopback-remote-routing/README.md

 module.exports = function(Color) {
-  // use only to expose specified remote methods RemoteRouting(Color, {only: [
+  // use only to expose specified remote methods
+  // symbol @ denotes static method
+  RemoteRouting(Color, {only: [
     '@find',
     '@findById',
     'updateAttributes'
   ]})

   //use except to expose all remote methods except specified ones RemoteRouting(Color, {except: [
     '@create',
     '@find'
   ]}

   //disable all remote methods omitting options

   RemoteRouting(Color)
 }
 ```
-you can only use options.only or options.except, do not mix using them.
+you can only use options.only or options.except, do not use them together.